BennoMan123/Contact_List_Project/README.md

 12/5/23 Part 2:
 * Changed condition in setPhoneNumber method to check the length to see if it is also bigger than 10.
   * Throws exception if it is.

+12/5/23 Part 3:
+* Added a pdf file to explain how to use the project.
+* Modified phase 2 doc to update the methods used in project.